vegardit/haxe-files/README.md

 ## <a name="path-class"></a>The `Path` class

 Instances of the [hx.files.Path](https://github.com/vegardit/haxe-files/blob/master/src/hx/files/Path.hx)  class represent the path to a file or directory on the local file system.

-There exist two implementations: one for Windows path (using backslash as directory separator) and one for Unix/Linux style paths (using slash as directory separator).
+It can be seen as an improved and extended version of the built-in [haxe.io.Path](http://api.haxe.org/haxe/io/Path.html) class.
+In contrast to functions provided by haxe.io.Path, there are no situations where the result of a function is unspecified.

+There exist two implementations:
+- `haxe.io.Path.WindowsPath` for Windows path, i.e. backslash is used as directory separator and paths starting with a drive letter or a UNC path are considered absolute
+- `haxe.io.Path.UnixPath` for Unix/Linux style paths, i.e. slash is used as directory separator and paths starting with a slash are considered absolute.

 ```haxe
 package com.example;